HungTrn/Fashion-Classification-using-CNN/README.md

 This project builds a Convolutional Neural Network (CNN) model to classify fashion items from the Fashion-MNIST dataset.

 The goal is to explore deep learning techniques for image classification and understand how CNNs extract visual features from raw pixel data.

-## 📌 Notes
+## ⚠️ Limitations

-- Model achieves ~91.6% test accuracy on Fashion-MNIST
-- Some classes show lower recall due to visual similarity
+- Model struggles with visually similar classes (e.g., Shirt vs T-shirt)
+- No data augmentation applied
+- Limited model depth

 # 📊 2.
 Dataset
 - Dataset: Fashion-MNIST